smileart/omg/README.md

 * `<leader>t` — toggle tags menu
 * `q` — exit from any dialog pane or list
 * `<leader>u` — toggle UndoTree pane
+* `gf` — "go to file", opens path under cursor in the same window
+* `C-w gf` — open path under cursor in new tab

 #### Commangs